 There are other processes involved in preparing the hides for their proper use as leather, such as softening and finishing to make the leather suitable for furniture, clothing, shoes and accessories, etc.

-For now we’ll focus on two of the most popular tanning agents used by our certified producers.
+For now we’ll focus on three of the most popular tanning agents used by our certified producers.

 Vegetable tanning agents